madlp345/Lord-of-the-Rings-Quiz/README.md

 - **Jubril Akolade** My Code Institute Mentor.
 -  [Oscar Nain Borja Cruz](https://co.linkedin.com/in/oscar-borja-stts) - He is one of my parents best friend and he took the time to walk through my code with me when I was struggling with adding event listeners.
-- **The Code Institute Slack channel Peer Code Review** - There were similar cases from the ones I was facing.
+- **The Code Institute Slack channel Peer Code Review** - There were similar cases from the ones I was facing and the community always tried to help.
 ---